Horizonterweiterung

 Vortrag und Diskussion sind in Englisch.

-Für die Teilnahme am Forum mit Peter Bamkole ist eine Registrierung unbedingt erforderlich.
+Für die Teilnahme am Forum mit Timothy Cho ist eine Registrierung unbedingt erforderlich.
 Bitte melden Sie sich bald an!

 Teilen Sie uns bei der Anmeldung bitte auch mit, ob Sie alleine oder in Begleitung kommen möchten.